Dr Roy Norton

 Qualifications

-The literature of the Spanish Golden Age (sixteenth and seventeenth centuries) and, in particular, theatre and religious culture.
-Roy has recently completed a critical edition of San Nicolás de Tolentino, a saint’s play by the period’s most prolific dramatist, Lope de Vega.
-He is currently working on: seventeenth-century English translations of St Teresa’s spiritual autobiography, the Libro de la vida (c.
+My research focuses on the literature of the Spanish Golden Age (sixteenth and seventeenth centuries) and, in particular, theatre and religious culture.
+I have recently completed a critical edition of San Nicolás de Tolentino, a saint’s play by the period’s most prolific dramatist, Lope de Vega.
+I am currently working on: 17th-century English translations of St Teresa’s spiritual autobiography, the Libro de la vida (c.
 1562); Spanish plays depicting England’s Tudor monarchs; and innuendo in Lope de Vega’s religious drama.
-Roy is also co-editing a Companion to Calderón de la Barca.
+I am also co-editing a Companion to Calderón de la Barca.

 Book